Corunna in Shiawassee County, Michigan — The American Midwest (Great Lakes)

 Erected 1989 by Bureau of History, Michigan Department of State.
 (Marker Number L1514.)

 Location.
 42° 58.767′ N, 84° 7.086′ W. Marker is in Corunna, Michigan, in Shiawassee County.
 Marker is on South Shiawassee Street (State Highway 71), on the right when traveling south.
+Marker is between State Street and West Oliver Street.
 Touch for map.
-Marker is between State Street and West Oliver Street.
 Marker is in this post office area: Corunna MI 48817, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-First National Bank (about 600 feet away, measured in a direct line); Shiawassee County Courthouse (about 800 feet away); Governor Parsons (approx. ¼ mile away); Hugh McCurdy / Hugh McCurdy Park (approx. 0.4 miles away); Steam Railroading Institute (approx. 2.9 miles away); The Site of the First School House in Owosso First Congregational Church and Society (approx. 3 miles away); Birthplace of Thomas Edmund Dewey (approx. 3.1 miles away).
+First National Bank (about 600 feet away, measured in a direct line); Shiawassee County Courthouse (about 800 feet away); Governor Parsons (approx. ¼ mile away); Hugh McCurdy / Hugh McCurdy Park (approx. 0.4 miles away); Steam Railroading Institute The Site of the First School House in Owosso (approx. 3 miles away); First Congregational Church and Society (approx. 3 miles away); Birthplace of Thomas Edmund Dewey (approx. 3.1 miles away).
 Touch for a list and map of all markers in Corunna.

 Credits.
 This page was last revised on June 30, 2018.
-This page originally submitted on June 28, 2018, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 56 times since then and 2 times this year.
+It was originally submitted on June 28, 2018, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 83 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 28, 2018, by Joel Seewald of Madison Heights, Michigan.